haskell/play-haskell/play-haskell-server/README.md

 branch, so for backend PRs, perhaps connect with me (either via an issue or on [IRC](https://wiki.haskell.org/IRC_channel)) before writing lots of code.

+## GHCup target platform

+Because the GHCup installation from the host machine will be used as-is in the containers of the workers, and because said containers run Ubuntu, the desired GHC versions must be installed as follows with `ghcup`:

+    ghcup install ghc -p x86_64-deb10-linux 8.10.7

+This ensures that the GHCs will work in the Ubuntu container.
+Note that currently (2022-08), Ubuntu GHCs seem to work fine on Arch Linux, for example.

 ## Installation

 On ubuntu (though 20.04 doesn't work because libarchive is too old)